 Organizations are becoming more vulnerable to cyber threats due to the increasing reliance on computers, networks, programs, social media and data globally.
 Data breaches, a common cyber attack, have massive negative business impact and often arise from insufficiently protected data.

 Global connectivity and increasing use of cloud services with poor default security parameters means the risk of cyber attacks from outside your organization is increasing.
-What could historically be addressed by IT risk management and access control now needs to complimented by sophisticated cyber security professionals, software and cybersecurity risk management.
+What could historically be addressed by IT risk management and access control now needs to be complemented by sophisticated cyber security professionals, software and cybersecurity risk management.

 It's no longer enough to rely on traditional information technology professionals and security controls for information security.
 There is a clear need for threat intelligence tools and security programs to reduce your organization's cyber risk and highlight potential attack surfaces.